-You’ve probably heard about drinking around the world at Epcot’s World Showcase, and you may even know about the monorail bar crawls you can do around the Magic Kingdom area resorts, but have you thought about doing the same around Crescent Lake?
-This area includes all of the Epcot Resorts, Disney’s Yacht and Beach Club Resorts, the BoardWalk Inn, and the Walt Disney World Swan and Dolphin, and each resort offers a range of specialty beverage you won’t find anywhere else.
+You’ve probably heard about drinking around the world at EPCOT’s World Showcase, and you may even know about the monorail bar crawls you can do around the Magic Kingdom area resorts but have you thought about doing the same around Crescent Lake?
+This area includes all of the EPCOT Resorts, Disney’s Yacht and Beach Club Resorts, the BoardWalk Inn, and the Walt Disney World Swan and Dolphin, and each Resort offers a range of specialty beverages you won’t find anywhere else.
 Here’s what you can’t miss if you crawl around Crescent Lake on your next Disney trip:

 1. Seaworthy Breeze from Ale & Compass

 Dine at Ale & Compass for lunch or dinner at Disney’s Yacht Club Resort, or swing by the lounge to get a taste of the Seaworthy Breeze.
 This mix of Yacht Club Vodka, grapefruit, and cranberry juices may seem like one of the more standard drinks on this list, but the splash of grapefruit juice adds a kick of tartness to the drink making it a unique take on a traditional vodka cranberry.
 With the richer and seafood-focused menu at Ale & Compass, this drink can also be quite refreshing and a great way to balance out your palette.